What is Cumulative Layout Shift (CLS) and how to fix it

 Layout shift sessions

 When CLS was first introduced some sites were unfairly punished with a bad CLS score.
 For example a page that implements infinite scrolling would have gotten the impact of the newly added content added to the total CLS score for each new scroll.
 That is why the CLS is now calculated in sessions.
-Each sessions has a 5 second duration.
+Each session has a 5 second duration.
 The session with the largest CLS score will become the final CLS score.

 If, for example, during the first 5 seconds the CLS score is 0.095, then in the next 5 second sessions the CLS is 0.15 and for the last session the CLS score is 0.
 The final CLS score will be the highest of the three 0.15.